 - Your title may now be promoted on the Find Titles landing page for one week.

 - Place an audiobook on NetGalley for a month at $79 per audiobook

 - List an audiobook on NetGalley for two months at $139 per audiobook (10% savings)

 3-Month Audiobook Listing

 - List an audiobook on NetGalley for three months at $213 per audiobook (10% savings)

 Option 3: Get a Better Deal with NetGalley+ BooksGoSocial.com

 What would you say if I could get you NetGalley services at way less than the price of the above two services?

 I guarantee it would sound like a much more appetizing deal.
-NetGalley has often been seen as an expensive extra.
-This option makes it viable for any author.
+NetGalley has often been seen as an expensive service.
+But this option makes it viable for any author.

 Here’s why we recommend this route: